ObayM/QA-slack-bot/README.md

 ## To-do
-- I am planning to connect the leaderboard to Supabase/firebase (backend)
+- I am planning to connect the leaderboard to Supabase/firebase (backend) (Done using supabase)
-- The mods ids and the configrautions (eg. points) should added to this database ^
+- The mods ids and the configrautions (eg. points) should added to this database ^ (Done)
 - I could make a website to show the leaderboard
 - Maybe adding a badges system (eg most contributions/solutions solved)